vasanthi-veeranki/CodSoft_Data_Science_Internship/README.md

 ## Outcome

 This project strengthened my understanding of regression algorithms, predictive analytics, and real-world business data analysis using machine learning.
+## Task 5: Credit Card Fraud Detection

+In this task, I developed a Machine Learning model to detect fraudulent credit card transactions using Python.
+The project involved loading and exploring the dataset, checking for missing values, analyzing transaction patterns, and preparing the data for model training.
+A Logistic Regression algorithm was used to classify transactions as either genuine or fraudulent.
+The model's performance was evaluated using Accuracy, Confusion Matrix, Precision, Recall, and F1-Score.
+This project enhanced my understanding of data preprocessing, binary classification, model training, and evaluation techniques in Machine Learning.